 Get paid in Ripple

-Adopting XRP will not only put you in a position where you can see returns on money that’s sitting in your wallet, but you will also be helping the currency gain legitimacy and wider use.
-Being this early and this young, Ripple will benefit from any merchant accepting the currency.
-When it grows, everyone enjoys the fruits of their investment.
+Anyone who decides to get paid in XRP will see the coin sitting in their wallets but will also be helping the currency gain legitimacy and wider use.
+Ripple will benefit from any merchant accepting the currency.

-While the Ripple platform might not be easily accessible for investors, anyone can buy XRP and wait.
-The currency is growing and it is still in its infant stage.
-As more and more merchants and banks adopt the platform, the price will probably increase, the currency will grow, and the value of every wallet will grow with it.
+While the Ripple platform might not be easily accessible to traders, anyone can find a way to buy XRP.
+As more and more merchants and banks adopt the platform, it’s possible its price will increase too.

 What to watch out for